What is Translation?

 - Mail marketing campaigns and digital flyers

-My interest in the legal field has also opened the door to another area, the legal translations.
+My interest in the legal field has also opened the door to another area, legal translations.
 The challenge was immense and the study is ongoing.
-In 2004 I became a court-appointed translator of the Court of Salerno after presenting various titles and passing an examination, first for German, then for English.
-I became then member (MCIL) and Chartered Linguist (CL) of the Chartered Institute of Linguists (CIOL) and AITI associate member.
+In 2004 I became a court-appointed translator of the Court of Salerno after presenting various titles and passing an examination, first for German, then for English, and French.
+I became then member (MCIL) and Chartered Linguist (CL) of the Chartered Institute of Linguists (CIOL), an AITI associate member, and a BDÜ member.
 I deal with certifications, asseverations, and legalizations of documents for Italy or abroad.
 I invite you to consult my Quick Guide to Sworn Translations for more information on the various processes of sworn translations.
 The documents I translate are: